||Mule Ear - Mule Shoe Loop

 Just after you cross the river, veer left toward North Fork Park.
 Turn left

 again at the North Fork Park sign.
-Follow the main campground road past a
+At the campground entry gate, you can

 1.8 miles from where you turned off the main road.
 Look for a the

 trailhead sign on your right.
-The trail crosses the road just a few feet
+Connect to the trail on the north side of